EnterpriseDB/repmgr/README.md

 `repmgr 4` is a complete rewrite of the existing `repmgr` codebase.

-Supports PostgreSQL 9.4 and later; support for PostgreSQL 9.3 has been dropped (please continue to use repmgrd 3.3 for PostgreSQL 9.3).
+Supports PostgreSQL 9.4 and later; support for PostgreSQL 9.3 has been dropped (please continue to use repmgr 3.3 for PostgreSQL 9.3).

 ### BDR support